-- 1. Over time, various types of care experience have been described in different ways.
+- 70. Over time, various types of care-experience have been described in different ways.
 Care arrangements and the language used to describe them have changed over the decades.
-While the term 'care-experienced' is now widely used, it might not be instantly recognisable to adults who experienced care over the decades (some adults recognise the term 'looked after' and others before the mid 90's often refer simply to having been 'in care'). - 2.
+While the term 'Care-Experienced' is now widely used, it might not be instantly recognisable to adults who experienced care over the decades (some adults recognise the term 'looked after' and others before the mid 90's often refer simply to having been 'in care'). - 71.
 Similarly, adults would refer to care settings as children's home, a close support unit, an assessment centre, List D or Borstal.
 Some older adults might refer to being 'boarded out' rather than fostered.
-Care could have been provided by a Local Authority (Council), a religious organisation or third sector/charity. - 3.
-When asking older care leavers to specify and to evidence their in-care status a sensitive and understanding approach is essential.
+Care could have been provided by a Local Authority (Council), a religious organisation or third sector/charity. - 72.
+When asking care leavers to specify and to evidence their in-care status a sensitive and understanding approach is essential.
 It is important to recognise that feelings of stigma, changing care legislation, local authority boundary changes as well as complications about records management regulations and practice (if they were kept at all and for how long) may present barriers.
+Colleges may wish to point out to students who are unable to procure a letter from Social Work the possibility of using the standardised form as an alternative form of evidence.
+The standardised form can be found on Annex C of this policy. - 73.
+Colleges should also note the advice in paragraph 69 of the Fund Management and Audit section of the Bursary guidance, which acknowledges that students who are Care-Experienced may have difficulty in accessing documentation where they have become estranged from their families and support networks.
+If a student who is Care-Experienced cannot access the required documentation, the college may approve an award to the student at its own discretion.